 The Federal Rules of Civil Procedure, sometimes known as FRCP or Fed.
 R. Civ.
 P. are the rules that apply to civil cases in district courts in the United States.
 According to the Rules Enabling Act, the US Supreme Court promulgates the FRCP, and the US Congress has seven months to disapprove the rules before they are included in the FRCP.
-The Judicial Conference of the United States, the internal policy-making body of the federal judiciary, typically makes suggestions to the Court that the Court then considers when changing the rules.
+The Judicial Conference of the United States, the internal policy-making body of the federal judiciary, typically suggests to the Court that the Court then considers when changing the rules.

 Rule 32.
 Sentencing and Judgment

-Any portion or the entirety of a deposition may be used against any party who was present or represented at the taking of the deposition or who had reasonable notice thereof at the trial or upon the hearing of a motion or an interlocutory proceeding, to the extent permissible under the rules of evidence applied as though the witness were then present and testifying, subject to any of the following provisions:
+Any portion or the entirety of a deposition may be used against any party who was present or represented at the taking of the deposit or who had reasonable notice thereof at the trial or upon the hearing of a motion or an interlocutory proceeding, to the extent permissible under the rules of evidence applied as though the witness were then present and testifying, subject to any of the following provisions:

-(1) Any deposition may be used by any party for any purpose authorised by the Federal Rules of Evidence, including to challenge or impeach the deponent’s credibility as a witness.
+(1) Any party may use any deposition for any purpose authorized by the Federal Rules of Evidence, including to challenge or impeach the deponent’s credibility as a witness.

-An opposing party may employ for any purpose the deposition of a party or of anyone who was an officer, director, managing agent, or someone designated under Rule 30(b)(6) or 31(a) to testify on behalf of a public or private corporation, partnership, organisation, or governmental agency which is a party.
+An opposing party may employ for any purpose the deposition of a party or of anyone who was an officer, director, managing agent, or someone designated under Rule 30(b)(6) or 31(a) to testify on behalf of a public or private corporation, partnership, organization, or governmental agency which is a party.

-(3) The court may allow any party to use a witness’ deposition for any purpose if it determines that:
+(3) The Court may allow any party to use a witness’ deposition for any purpose if it determines that:

 (A) The witness is no longer alive; or

-(B) that the witness is more than 100 miles away from the site of the trial or hearing, or that the witness is outside of the United States, unless it is clear that the party providing the deposition arranged for the witness’ absence; or
+(B) that the witness is more than 100 miles away from the site of the trial or hearing, or that the witness is outside of the United States unless it is clear that the party providing the deposition arranged for the witness’ absence or

 (C) due to old age, disease, infirmity, or imprisonment, the witness is unable to appear or testify; or

-(D) that the party requesting the deposition has failed to subpoena the witness to appear; or
+(D) that the party requesting the deposition has failed to subpoena the witness to appear or

-A deposition taken without court permission in response to a notice given under Rule 30(a)(2)(C) may not be used against a party who can show that, upon receiving the notice, it was unable to secure legal representation to represent it at the deposition; additionally, a deposition may not be used against a party who, upon receiving less than 11 days’ notice of deposition, promptly filed a motion for a protective order.
+A deposition taken without court permission in response to a notice given under Rule 30(a)(2)(C) may not be used against a party who can show that, upon receiving the information, it was unable to secure legal representation to represent it at the deposition; additionally, a deposit may not be used against a party who, upon receiving less than 11 days’ notice of deposition, promptly filed a motion for a protective order.

 (b) Restrictions against Admission.
 For any reason that would require the evidence to be excluded if the witness were then present and testifying, an objection may be raised at the trial or hearing to the admission of any deposition or portion thereof, subject to the provisions of Rule 28(b) and subdivision (d)(3) of this rule.